AlexMercedCoder/tutorialblog/content/blog/2025/2025-10-Intro-to-Apache-Iceberg-with-Apache-Polaris-and-Apache-Spark.md

 ## Metadata Tables and Time Travel

-Apache Iceberg doesn’t just store data—it stores the entire history of your data.
+Apache Iceberg doesn’t just store data - it stores the entire history of your data.
 Every write operation creates a new snapshot, and every snapshot is tracked in the table’s metadata.
 These metadata tables give you full visibility into how your data changes over time.
 Because Polaris manages the catalog, you can query these tables from any engine that connects to it, ensuring a unified and governed view of your data lifecycle.

 ### Exploring Metadata Tables